grafana/grafana/docs/sources/explore/explore-metrics.md

     - cloud
     - enterprise
     - oss
-title: Grafana Metrics Explore
+title: Explore Metrics
 aliases:
-description: This topic describes the Metrics Explore feature
+description: This topic describes the Explore Metrics feature
 weight: 200
 ---

-# Grafana Metrics Explore
+# Grafana Explore Metrics

-Grafana Metrics Explore is a query-less experience for browsing **Prometheus-compatible** metrics.
+Grafana Explore Metrics is a query-less experience for browsing **Prometheus-compatible** metrics.
 Quickly find related metrics with just a few simple clicks, without needing to write PromQL queries to retrieve metrics.

 {{% admonition type="warning" %}}
 Metric Explore is currently in [private preview](/docs/release-life-cycle/).
 Grafana Labs offers support on a best-effort basis, and breaking changes might occur prior to the feature being made generally available.
 {{% /admonition %}}

-With Metrics Explore, you can:
+With Explore Metrics, you can:

 - easily slice and dice metrics based on their labels, so you can immediately see anomalies and identify issues
 - see the right visualization for your metric based on its type (gauge vs. counter, for example) without building it yourself